 HealingStrong uses a structured format for our meetings, including lesson plans and supporting resources explored in a small group setting.
 While leaders use the HealingStrong curriculum as their foundation and guide, we encourage group autonomy by personalizing lessons with local speakers, testimonials and resources.

 Core Value 6 : Meetings are not commercialized and are freely shared.

 Groups are offered to individuals freely and all who want to explore natural healing in an educational, encouraging and empowering environment are welcome.
 Some Group Leaders do have businesses related to the context of HealingStrong; however, Group Leaders are not allowed to sell or promote their business at the HealingStrong meetings or in their role as a HealingStrong Group Leader.

 The one-time registration fee for group leaders is $99.

 Please note that if the fee is cost prohibitive, we don’t want it to stop you from serving as a Group Leader.
 You can email us at firstname.lastname@example.org for opportunities for scholarships.
 If you would be interested in donating to support a Group Leader Scholarship, please consider a donation today.

 How are HealingStrong meetings conducted?

 Face-to-face or online meetings with a group of 2 more.
-All curriculum and materials are provided to Group Leaders by HealingStrong and meetings last about an hour and a half and are held every 2 weeks to 1 month.
+All curriculum and materials are provided to Group Leaders by HealingStrong and meetings last about an hour and a half and are held as often as you like.
+We recommend at least monthly.

 Is there a certain number of attendees expected at meetings?